Skip to content

 An accessible company website as a fixed price, built to WCAG 2.2 AA from the start.
 The exact price depends on scope and requirements and is stated after the free initial talk in a binding, written offer.
 An online shop and special features are calculated separately by effort.

-Accessibility as Part of the Whole Package
+Accessibility as Part of the Whole Package of Website, Shop and Visibility

 An accessible website rarely stands alone.
 To stay accessible, later content must also meet the requirements — new images need alt text, new pages a clean structure.
 Through our website care, we maintain your site so the accessibility once established is preserved.
 If your business grows towards selling, we extend your site into an online shop with Shopware that is also built accessibly.
 And if you want more reach, our search engine optimization complements the whole — because a clean, semantic structure is at the same time the best foundation for good discoverability.
 This way, you have a single contact for everything concerning your presence.